SOC 2 Type I AttestedSundial is SOC 2 Type I attested.

 API Permissions:

-• Cloud Firestore: Stores user preferences and feature usage.
+• Cloud Firestore: Stores user preferences and feature usage data.

 2. Data Security & Storage